Craving Hacks: Three Brain Tricks to Break Free from Food Temptations

 How This Works

 Your brain is wired to seek pleasure, energy, and balance.
 When something is missing—like nutrients, rest, or even emotional comfort—it sends out a craving.
-But instead of craving what you actually need, it often latches onto whatever has given you a fast dopamine hit before.
+Research in nutritional psychology highlights how nutrient deficiencies, blood sugar instability, and chronic stress can all intensify cravings.
+Instead of craving what you actually need, your brain often latches onto whatever has given you a fast dopamine hit before.

 How to Use This Hack